gggliuye/VIO/docs/ServerLocalization/CloudMatch.rst

 We could still fail, if too much plants points show up.
 To overcome this we need to retrain the feature extraction and matching algorithms based on our specified data.

-**Summary** :

-* We get much more robust feature extraction and matching.
-* **TODO** need to refine the pose refinement process.
-* **TODO** the performance of the pretrained NetVLAD is not ideal, better to train in our dataset.

 4. TODOs
 ------------------------

-* Dataset : there are problems with data, as seen in chapter 2. we should deal with it.
+* **Dataset** : there are problems with data, as seen in chapter 2. we should deal with it.
+* **NetVLAD** : the performance of the pretrained NetVLAD is not ideal, better to train in our dataset.
+* **Parameters tune** : we could further choose better parameter threshold for the feature match phase.
+* **Pose Refinement** : I am consider to use a l1-norm based optimization method for the pose refinement (e.g. use ADMM method).